07 Jan 2019

 Growing population, long-term mortgage, help-to-buy and lack of stock has kept the market attractive to many new buyers.
 If the uncertainties settle in a few months and if the situation of employment, that is, currently, at a 40-year low, continues, it will create scope for higher activities in the housing sector in 2019.
 Major events such as stretched affordability, general elections, Brexit, job uncertainties and tax changes are some issues affecting the residential property demands.
 The help-to-buy for the first time buyers will end in 2023 and these buyers may also add up to the second home buyers.
 The pressure on household income is lowering, and if the economic conditions improve, the interest rates will grow.

 UK Regional Cities Growth

 Some UK towns reported significant growth in property prices in 2018.
 These are some of the cities where the starters can look for new homes as the prices are significantly low in comparison.
-Wales was second, in terms of, rise in property price as per Zoopla data, where the price may increase, on an average, at the rate of 3.98 per cent.
+Wales was second, in terms of, the rise in property price as per Zoopla data, where the price may increase, on an average, at the rate of 3.98 percent.
 The list of towns released by Zoopla shows Ryde on the top, where the property growth rate was 10.24 percent and second highest growth was reported in Smethwick of West Midlands at 9.67 percent.
 Many buyers moving to these new regions are looking for good schools and job opportunities to shift.